kitschpatrol/shared-config/packages/cspell-config/readme.md

 CSpell is configured to automatically ignore files and paths in `.gitignore` (via `"useGitignore": true`), and to ignore words inside of ` ``` ` code fences in markdown and mdx files.

+## Credits

+[Eric Mika](https://github.com/kitschpatrol) is the author of the original [@kitschpatrol/shared-config](https://github.com/kitschpatrol/shared-config) project on which this is based.

 <!-- license -->

 ## License